nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Requests could fail for several reasons when communicating with the CMR as described in the [HTTP Status Codes](#http-status-codes).

+Ingest validation errors can take one of two forms in the following:

 ##### <a name="general-errors"></a> General Errors

-Ingest validation errors can take one of two shapes.
 General error messages will be returned as a list of error messages like the following:

 ```
 <errors>